Build desktop apps with JavaScript.

 | Tauri | JS + Rust | ~8MB | 0.5s | 45MB | 10 min |

-LightShell uses system webviews (WKWebView on macOS, WebKitGTK on Linux) — no bundled browser engine.
+LightShell has its own JS engine (r8e) and GPU renderer (Metal/Vulkan) — no browser, no webview, zero dependencies.
 Electron bundles Chromium.
-Tauri uses system webviews like LightShell but requires Rust for the backend.
+Tauri uses system webviews but requires Rust for the backend.

 Desktop app development shouldn't require learning Rust, fighting Electron's bloat, or shipping 200MB binaries for a todo app.